 Swim surrounded by nature!
 I’ve actually never done this, but it’s one of those inexpensive hobbies that my frugal side and my outdoorsy side are equally excited about (swimming pools cost far too much for my liking!).

-Over here in the UK, you’ll have to be really brave to face the cold to give this a try, but if you’re elsewhere in the world this good be the perfect fun hobby for you!
+Over here in the UK, you’ll have to be really brave to face the cold to give this a try, but if you’re elsewhere in the world this could be the perfect fun hobby for you!

-7. Climbing
+7. Rock Climbing

 I’m putting this here because it’s my hobby, so I can’t exactly leave it out!
 Climbing indoors is relatively inexpensive if you find a good membership option at your local climbing gym – but climbing outdoors is even cheaper.

-Once you’ve got your climbing shoes, chalk bag, and bouldering mat, you’re good to go.
-Of course, this isn’t a hobby you really want to go out and do with zero experience – I’ve been climbing for nearly 6 years now, and at this point, I can say the sport itself, but also the general climbing community, are pivotal for helping me stay pretty frugal with my money.
+I’ve been climbing for nearly 6 years now, and at this point, I can say the sport itself, but also the general climbing community, are pivotal for helping me stay pretty frugal with my money.

 8. Bird/Wildlife Spotting